Linkinlog/Gasible/README.md

 Gasible is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).

 ## Acknowledgements
-Gasible was inspired by other [similar](https://github.com/ansible/ansible) projects and we have used their practices as a reference.
+Gasible was inspired by other [similar](https://github.com/ansible/ansible) projects, and we have used their practices as a reference.
 We are grateful for the contributions of the open-source community, and we hope that Gasible will be a valuable addition to it.